Actyx/industrial-ui/README.md

 A website with documentation will be visible at [http://localhost:6006/](http://localhost:6006/)

-On the left side of the screen, you can find all components, click each story on the left to see on the component on the "Canvas" tab on the right.
+On the left side of the screen, you can find all components, click each story on the left to see the component on the "Canvas" tab.

-By clicking on the "Docs" tab you can access code samples and properties details.
+By clicking on the "Docs" tab you can access description, code samples and properties details.

 ## Developer tools